Declow/LEO1-2018-Portfolio-Two/README.md

 sudo apt-get install dnsmasq-base
 ```

-Second step was to add a new user to create the new unprivileged container
+Second step we added a new user to create the new unprivileged container
 ```
 sudo useradd con
 ```

-Edit user con subuid to 100000:65536 and subgid to 100000:65536
+Then we edited the users permissions subuid to 100000:65536 and subgid to 100000:65536
 This was done using nano
 ```
 sudo nano /etc/subuid
 sudo nano /etc/subgid
 ```

-Next create a default config for lxc for the con user in /home/con/.config/lxc/default.conf
+Next we created a default config for lxc and for the con user in /home/con/.config/lxc/default.conf
 ```
 lxc.id_map = u 0 100000 65536
 lxc.id_map = g 0 100000 65536